ietf-tools/mailarchive/README.md

 py.test --pep8 archive
 ```

+### Test Server

+Follow these instructions to deploy a containerized version of the system on a test server.

+- Download release tarbal from GitHub and extract
+- run ./docker/run-dev

 ### Notes on Infrastructure

 This section describes some of the parts of the system that aren't obvious.